wp-plugins/ml-slider/readme.txt

 == Changelog ==

 = 2.0.1 =
+* New feature: French translation pack (thanks to: fb-graphiklab)
 * Fix: Use transparent background on default flexslider theme
 * Fix: Set direction to LTR for flexslider viewport (fix for RTL languages)
 * Fix: Nivoslider HTML Captions